 The rest of the earnings for this account are only “on paper” I guess.
 The video also states how he used the rest of the earnings to reinvest into buying more shares.
 Meaning no money is actually withdrawn from the account.

 As a matter of fact most if not all of the testimonials show how they reinvest 100% of their earnings in order to generate more revenue even faster.
-These people think they are making money when they are actually just seeing numbers increase on a screen.
+People might think they are making money but in fact they are just seeing numbers increase on a screen.

 August 16th UPDATE: After publishing this post I’ve gotten response from Joby Weeks and other BCN founders as you can see in the comment section.
 Joby supplied me with a video they made a year ago showing proof of earnings.
 I can’t vouch or dismiss this video but I think it’s an important piece of information.
 This earning video is from someone who joined BCN from day 1 in 2014. (if you can’t see the video click this link)